 3.1.
 Cayman ES test

-The question is: what is included in an Economic Substance Test under Cayman ES Law?
+The question is: what to include in an Economic Substance Test of the Cayman ES Law?

-In-scope entities conducting in relevant activities will meet the ES test in Cayman if below three conditions are met:
+In-scope entities conducting relevant activities will meet the ES test in Cayman if they satisfy below three conditions:

 - Direction and management test, which means the entity is directed and managed appropriately inside the Islands in respect to its relevant activity;